petergithub/notes/01Technology/ubuntuNotes.md

-`useradd -g <groupName> <username>`    Add a new user to primary group `useradd -G <groupName> <username>`    Add a new user to secondary group `usermod -G {groupname1,groupname2,...} <username>`    Remove user from group which is not list in the command `usermod -aG sudoGroup username` add the user to the sudo group `/etc/sudoers`, edit it by `visudo`.
+`useradd -g <groupName> <username>`    Add a new user to primary group `useradd -G <groupName> <username>`    Add a new user to secondary group `usermod -G {groupname1,groupname2,...} <username>`    Remove user from group which is not list in the command `usermod -aG sudoGroupName username` add the user to the sudo group `/etc/sudoers`, edit it by `visudo`.
     sudo group: wheel in CentOS, sudo in Ubuntu configure sudo to never ask for your password. add the following line: `username ALL=(ALL) NOPASSWD: ALL` in the bottom of the file.